mattdibi/redox-keyboard/redox-w/README.md

 |   1 | Right angle 0.1" header (1x4pin)              |                                                     |
 |   2 | Straight 0.1" header (1x6pin)                 |                                                     |

+> :warning: To program the YJ-14015 MCUs you need an ST-Link v2 programmer, these can be found on eBay or Aliexpress for as little as 2$ shipped.
+See picture below.

 #### Transmitters Assembly

 <p align="center">